DIY Artificial Grass: A Step-By-Step Guide

 Enjoy Your New Artificial Turf!

 If after reading this guide you’ve decided you’d rather leave it to the professionals, Install It Direct has you covered!
-We serve the greater San Diego County with a variety of outdoor living services including paver installation, outdoor kitchen, BBQ and retaining wall installation, landscape design and artificial turf installation services.
+We offer a variety of landscape design services in San Diego County, from Oceanside down to Bonita.
+Our services include paver installation, outdoor kitchen, BBQ and retaining wall installation, landscape design and artificial turf installation services.

 Calculate the costs of your artificial grass project with this Artificial Grass Calculator or get a detailed view of pricing with the Artificial Grass Costs Guide.
 Once you have a better idea of the cost of your project, schedule a free consultation and estimate with one of our landscape design experts!